tracy-chow/Tracy-Chow/index.md

 ## [Wedding Website](https://rawcdn.githack.com/tracy-chow/weddingWebpage/8732d404c11ed1abb726e1f8f1273cb6aaecf3ac/tchow99.github.io-master/index.html)

-Not wanting to pay for a website or get a free cookie-cutter one (this is many years ago!), I put my front-end web development knowledge to good use.
-And yes, this one is dynamic & adaptive so you can view it on mobile (took forever to code though!).
+Not wanting to pay for a website or get a free cookie-cutter one (this was many years ago!), I put my front-end web development knowledge to good use.
+And yes, this one is dynamic & adaptive so you can view it on mobile.
+It took forever to code though!
          <br>

  <a href="https://rawcdn.githack.com/tracy-chow/weddingWebpage/8732d404c11ed1abb726e1f8f1273cb6aaecf3ac/tchow99.github.io-master/index.html">